jcfranco/uc-2017-customizing-widgets/slides/index.md

 ---

-# About Customizing Widgets

- What do we mean by customizing?

-- Theming widgets
+# Customization Approaches

+- Authoring a theme
-- Recreating a view with or without our widget framework
+- Recreating a view
-- Extending an existing widgets view or viewModel
+- Extending a view

----

-# Approaches

 ---